mezo-org/musd/docs/README.md

 ### EIP-712 Signature Verification

-The mUSD system implements EIP-712 signature verification through the `BorrowerOperationsSignatures` contract, allowing users to authorize operations on their troves without directly executing transactions.
+The MUSD system implements EIP-712 signature verification through the `BorrowerOperationsSignatures` contract, allowing users to authorize operations on their troves without directly executing transactions.

 - **Smart Contract Integration**: This mechanism enables other smart contracts to execute operations on behalf of users who have provided signed authorizations, facilitating integration with other DeFi protocols.